SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.8.md

 In some rare cases, an error could occur when multiple smart-serial elements using the same port restarted.

-#### DataMiner Cube - Visual Overview: Tree view with “SingleSelectionMode” option would incor­rectly allow multiple values to be selected after a filter had been applied \[ID_25986\]
+#### DataMiner Cube - Visual Overview: Tree view with “SingleSelectionMode” option would incorrectly allow multiple values to be selected after a filter had been applied \[ID_25986\]

 When, on a Visio page, you selected an item in a tree view to which you had added the “SingleSelectionMode” option, applied a filter and then selected another item, in some cases, the item you selected previously would incorrectly remain selected.